blueloveTH/keras4torch/docs/docs/index.md

 + open a [Github Issue](https://github.com/blueloveTH/keras4torch/issues)
 + send email to blueloveTH@foxmail.com or zhangzhipengcs@foxmail.com.

 Keras4Torch is still under development.
+You can contribute new features by opening a Pull Request.

 Any contribution to us would be more than welcome : )

-You can contribute new features by opening a Pull Request.
-(The details will be updated soon)